 - Factor in breaks and some time to test yourself at the end

-- Decide what areas you want to spend the most time on, e.g. if the exam is cumulative and you already had a midterm in the course, set aside more time to study the topics covered after the midterm
+- Select the areas you want to spend the most time on—if the exam is cumulative and you already had a midterm in the course, prioritize the post-midterm topics (but definitely still review the midterm solutions!)

 Revisit the learning objectives

 - Check the syllabus for the course’s key objectives

 - Review the larger concepts associated with these learning objectives—you may most likely be tested on those!

 - Practice answering questions (related to these objectives) on paper or—as we’ve found helpful—out loud

 Quickly look through your notes and the lecture slides